Guidelines for Proposals to MDSGC

 Anyone may propose at any time.
 There is no prescribed format for proposals, and they should be no longer than necessary.
 Proposals may be in any area of education, public understanding of NASA objectives, space-based research, and the like, that address NASA’s major education goals:

 - Strengthen NASA and the nation’s future workforce.

-- Attract and retain students in STEM disciplines
+- Attract and retain students, especially women and members of under-represented minority groups, in STEM disciplines.

 - Engage Americans in NASA’s mission.